CricBench: A Multilingual Benchmark for Evaluating LLMs in Cricket Analytics: Related Work

 \subsection{Text-to-SQL Benchmarks}

 The standard for evaluating Text-to-SQL systems has historically been set by large-scale, cross-domain datasets.
-WikiSQL \cite{wikisql} provided a foundation for simple SELECT-based queries, while Spider \cite{spider} introduced complex, multi-table joins and nested queries, becoming the de facto benchmark for measuring generalization across unseen domains.
-More recently, BIRD \cite{bird} has pushed the frontier by focusing on "dirty" database contents and external knowledge reasoning.
-While these benchmarks are invaluable for general-purpose evaluation, they often lack the depth required for intense domain specificity found in specialized fields like sports analytics.
+WikiSQL \citep{wikisql} provided a foundation for simple SELECT-based queries, while Spider \citep{spider} introduced complex, multi-table joins and nested queries, becoming the de-facto benchmark for measuring generalization across unseen domains.
+More recently, BIRD \citep{bird} has pushed the frontier by focusing on dirty database contents and external knowledge reasoning. \citet{lei2025texttosql} provide a comprehensive survey of Text-to-SQL methods including domain-specific challenges.
+While these benchmarks are invaluable for general-purpose evaluation, they lack the depth required for intense domain specificity found in specialized fields like sports analytics.